surniaulula/wpsso/readme.txt

 	* Fixed incorrect addition of sameAs URLs for post ID 0.
 * **Developer Notes**
 	* Added a new `WpssoProUtilAbstractSeoMeta` abstract class.
+	* Added a new `WpssoProUtilRankmathMeta` class to import Rank Math SEO metadata.
-	* Added a new `WpssoProUtilSeoFrameworkMeta` class to import The SEO Framework metadata.
+	* Added a new `WpssoProUtilSeoframeworkMeta` class to import The SEO Framework metadata.
 	* Refactored the `WpssoProUtilWpseoMeta` class to import Yoast SEO metadata.
 	* Renamed lib/abstracts/ folder to lib/abstract/.
 	* Renamed the `SucomAddOn` class to `SucomAbstractAddOn`.